Min and Bill: Plot

-Min Divot (Marie Dressler) runs a dockside inn.
-She has been raising Nancy Smith (Dorothy Jordan) as her own since her prostitute mother, Bella (Marjorie Rambeau), left her at the inn as an infant.
-Min frequently argues with fisherman Bill (Wallace Beery).
+Min Divot runs a dockside inn.
+She has been raising Nancy Smith as her own since her prostitute mother, Bella, left her at the inn as an infant.
+Min frequently argues with fisherman Bill.
 Despite Bill's near-constant drinking, Min and he care for each other.
 Bill and she are the only ones who know the identity of Nancy's real, still living, mother.

 Min does her best to raise Nancy and keep her from learning about the real activities of the people who live and work on the docks.
 Despite not having much extra money or a home outside her inn, Min does her best to raise Nancy into a young lady.
 She does everything she can to make sure Nancy is never around when Bella arrives for a visit.

 Nancy loves Min as her own mother and frequently skips school to be with her.
 After repeatedly dealing with the truant officer, Min uses the money she had hidden in her room to send Nancy to a fancy boarding school.
 She hopes the school will teach Nancy better manners than those she had been picking up from Bill and the others on the docks.
 The schooling works, and Nancy returns to Min with good manners, an education, and the news that she is now engaged to a very wealthy man named Dick Cameron.
 She wants Min to attend the wedding.

 Min is thrilled, until she finds out that Bella has returned.
 Seeing how happy Nancy is to be getting married (and the wedding will be taking place in a few days), Min deliberately argues with Nancy and says terrible things she does not mean for Nancy to immediately leave.
 She is mad at herself for hurting Nancy, but is relieved that she is gone by the time Bella arrives.
 Min stalls Bella, hoping the wedding will take place and the couple can leave for their honeymoon before Bella can interfere.

 Bella arrives as the ceremony takes place.
 She confronts Min in an upstairs room in her inn.
 She has discovered her daughter's identity, and that of her very wealthy new husband.
 She taunts Min with the information and pledges to torment Nancy and her new husband until they give her money and take her into their new home.